Why perimenopause symptoms change throughout the day

 • Create a wind-down routine before evening symptoms hit

-What to share with your clinician
+What to share with your physician

 Summarize your patterns: